-We’re already beginning to see traction in this area having hosted representatives from both the Indonesia and Philippines governments to Scotland over the past three months.
+We’re already beginning to see traction in this area having hosted representatives from both the Indonesia and Philippines governments to Scotland.

-This week, we will see our first renewable energy trade mission to South East Asia - a great opportunity to build on this engagement and identify potential opportunities for collaboration in both policy and project development.
+In 2016, we led our first renewable energy trade mission to South East Asia - it was a great opportunity to build on this engagement and identify potential opportunities for collaboration in both policy and project development.

-They will join policy makers and project developers from across Asia looking at potential renewable energy projects and it will act as a platform to highlight Scotland’s progress in renewable energy development and identifying potential to export Scottish expertise to the South East Asia market.
+They joined policy makers and project developers from across Asia looking at potential renewable energy projects.
+The mission was a platform to highlight Scotland’s progress in renewable energy development and identified the potential to export Scottish expertise to the South East Asia market.